 It might come as a surprise but many of these developments are UK originated.

-DSTL have demonstrated an electric armour that is uses fast acting super capacitors to disrupt shaped charges.
+DSTL has demonstrated an electric armour that uses fast-acting super capacitors to disrupt shaped charges.

-BAE have developed a shear thickening liquid so called bulletproof custard that is more likely to be used in body armour but may have utility for vehicle armour.
+BAE has developed a shear thickening liquid so-called bulletproof custard that is more likely to be used in body armour but may have utility for vehicle armour.

 Good background information here